oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 * Grid track - horizontal or vertical line built of cells and limited by two adjacent grid lines
 * Grid cell - a single grid unit
 * Grid area - area built of grid cells (separeted by two horizontal and two vertical grid lines)

+CSS grids allows the cells to have the knowledge where exactly they belong.
+In contrary to flexbox items we can place grid items wherever we want, however we want and limit them as we want.
+They just have to have explicitly given boudaries like areas or starting and ending lines.

+You may also wonder about it's responsiveness.
+Don't worry - it has been implemented as well.
+The grids have something called fractions (shorthand: fr).
+They work, pretty similar to flexbox 'flex' property filling out available space in givem proportions.

 ```html
 <div class="container">